pintub/dataStructure-algo/BinaryOperations.md

 #### Bit-Wise Operators
 - OR(|), AND(&), XOR(^), Right-Shift(>>), Left-Shift(<<), Not(~)
 - Shift operators always fill `ZERO`.
-If you want to shift left with "1".
-Use << and then add "1"
+If you want to left-shift with "1", use << and then add "1" recurringly .

 #### Basics & Tips
 - Traversing bits of an integer is O(32), as  int is 32 bits.
 32bits are <u>0-indexed</u>, starting from right to left, i.e. 0 to 31